When you wash germs down the drain, they set up housekeeping

 Breaking News Emails

-Hospital plumbing is a “vast” reservoir of drug-resistant superbug germs, researchers reported Tuesday.
+Hospital plumbing is a “vast” reservoir of drug-resistant superbug germs, which share their superpowers with other bacteria down there, researchers reported Tuesday.

 Checks of the plumbing at the National Institutes of Health’s flagship hospital outside Washington, D.C. show drains can be loaded with dangerous bacteria.
 It’s likely other hospitals have the same problem, the NIH researchers said.